Posted - December 26, 2011 | Updated - July 2, 2013 | August 12, 2015

 I keep thinking about this 'gauging your own eyes out with your bare hands' move.
 I've come to the conclusion that its not possible.
 No person can do this.
 No way.

-Now is Thor's turn to hang himself on the branches of Yggdrasil
+Now is Thor's turn to hang himself on the branches of Yggdrassil.

 Now looking at this, Thor has it better than his father.
 He's hanging by a chain.
-Odin impaed himself to the World Tree.
+Odin impaled himself to the World Tree.

 The ordeal takes Thor to Niffleheim or Hel.
-The land of Hela, another offspring of Loki.
-Here she is.
+The land of Hela, Goddess of Death.

 Now here is where Marvel departs from the Norse Myths, and, in my opinion - improves upon it.
 Witness 'Those Who Sit Above In Shadow'.